 The work that went into this was prodigious.
 He had contacts from Islay in the south to Lewis in the north; those who supplied him with information ranged from humble pier hands to Directors of the company, now of course Caledonian MacBrayne.
 He has out on record shipping movements in the MacBrayne/CalMac empire from 1939 up to 1995, i.e. he has recorded what every ship did every day in those 57 years, a labour of love indeed and something which will live on through the generations.

 Jim’s idionsyncracies were legion.
 He was one of the last to change his thinking to decimal currency: £.s.d. was traditional and therefore superior.
-His conversion from fullscap to A4 was belated and caused when printers refused still to recognise the old ways.
+His conversion from fullscap to A4 was belated and only came about when printers refused still to recognise the old ways.
 He never did embrace the 24 hour clock and published everything in a.m./p.m. even though he had to translate from his informers and his readers had to do likewise.

 And despite the fact that they played a pivotal role in the development of the shipping services, vessels without funnels did not interest him.
 Imagine his mental confusion when CalMac started painting wheelhouse red with black top to look like funnels.
 But Jim, as always, was pragmatic: he coped.